 - hand-pull small seedlings and saplings

-- for stems to large to hand-pull, use a weed wrench to loosen the roots.
+- for stems too large to hand-pull, use a weed wrench to loosen the roots.
 After roots are loosened the tree should be easy to remove with hand pulling

-- if the tree still cannot be removed with the weed wrench, cut the tree a few inches above the ground and securely cover with a thick trash bag, using zip-ties, to help prevent stump sprout regeneration and kill the root mass
+- if the tree is too large for the weed wrench, cut the tree a few inches above the ground and cover with thick trash bag, secure bag to stump with zip tie, spread bag over soil around stump, and weigh bag down with rocks or wood.
+Leave bag in place for two growing seasons.
+This smothering technique will prevent stump sprout regeneration and kill the root mass.

 Species that are excellent native alternatives to glossy buckthorn are native dogwoods like red-osier dogwood (Cornus sericea) and flowering dogwood (Cornus florida).
 Serviceberry (Amelanchier sp.) is also a great alternative providing a well needed food source for native wildlife.
 Other species such as highbush cranberry (Viburnum trilobum) and other native shrubs are great as well.